adrido/minetest-mapper-cpp/doc/manual.rst

 ``--database-format minetest-i64|freeminer-axyz|mixed|query``
 ..................................................................
-	Specify the coordinate format minetest uses in the leveldb database.
+	Specify the coordinate format minetest uses in the LevelDB database.

-	This option is only needed, and has only effect, when ``--disable-blocklist-prefetch`` is used, *and* when the database backend is 'leveldb'.
+	This option is only needed, and has only effect, when `--disable-blocklist-prefetch`_ is used, *and* when the database backend is 'leveldb'.
 Users of other backends can ignore this option.

+	**Background**

-	A freeminer leveldb database has two possible coordinate formats.
+	A freeminer LevelDB database has two possible coordinate formats.
 Normally, minetestmapper detects which one is used for which block when prefetching a block coordinate list.
 With ``--disable-blocklist-prefetch``, minetestmapper will not start by reading a list of all blocks in the database.
-It therefore won't be able to detect what format is actually used for the coordinates of every block (which may differ per block).
+It therefore won't be able to detect what format is actually used for the coordinates of every block (which might differ per block).

 	Without knowing the format used for a block, the only way to be sure that it is not in the database, is to use two queries, one for each format.
 Specifying the format allows minetestmapper to avoid the second query, with the risk of overseeing blocks if they do happen to use the other format.

+	**Values**

-	The default value for this option is ``mixed``, which works in all cases, as it does both queries if needed (at the very least for all blocks that are not in the database), but it is less efficient.
+	:``mixed``:	(default) This works in all cases, as both queries are performed if needed (at the very least for all blocks that are not in the database), but it is less efficient.

-	On minetest worlds, use ``minetest-i64``, as it is the only format used.

-	On recent freeminer worlds, use ``freeminer-axyz``, as it is the only format used.

-	'``Mixed``' format is needed on older freeminer worlds, or on worlds that were migrated from minetest (if such worlds exist ?).
+			Use this on older freeminer worlds, and on worlds that were migrated from minetest (if such worlds exist ?).

+	:``minetest-i64``:
+			The ``i64`` format used by minetest.
+Specify this for minetest worlds, as it is, and has always been, the only format used.

+	:``freeminer-axyz``:
+			The ``axyz`` format used by freeminer since april 2014.
+Specify this for freeminer worlds that are known not to contain ``i64`` blocks.
+This includes all worlds created by a freeminer version that dates from after april 2014.

-	'``Query``' directs minetestmapper to detect and report the coordinate format(s) used in the database. ``--disable-blocklist-prefetch`` must (obviously ?) be *disabled* (or it will be disabled) for this to work.
+	:``query``:	Directs minetestmapper to detect and report the coordinate format(s) used in the database.
+This requires that full block list be fetched from the database, so ``--disable-blocklist-prefetch`` must be not be set, and ``--prescan-world`` must not be ``disabled``.

+			Once the actual coordinate format(s) are known, the most appropriate value can be selected.

 	Specifying ``minetest-i64`` or ``freeminer-axyz`` incorrectly results in all blocks that use the other format not being mapped.